saimanasranjan/Interview/agilisium-interview/README.md

  basic auth -amresh and amresh2020

- config in url is the domain name.otherthan amresh.it wont work and throw error in log.
+ config in url is the domain name.otherthan config as domain name .it wont work and throw error in log.